SBCSP/opsmanager/README.md

 # Setup

 Once you've completed the installation steps.
-Navigate to the ip:5000 where the app is running and compelete the setup.
+Navigate to the ip:5000 where the app is running and complete the setup.
 - This is where you'll need your Azure App Registration details.
 - Once you've Saved Configuration - you'll be routed to the app for signin!